kedars/esp-jumpstart-book/docs/en/rst/gettingstarted.rst

 For ESP8266 Users
 ~~~~~~~~~~~~~~~~~

+Please make sure that the IDF\_PATH is set to the path of ESP8266\_RTOS\_SDK.
 ESP-Jumpstart uses the branch platform/esp8266 of esp-jumpstart.
 Switch to this version using the following command.

 ::